vitejs/vite-plugin-react-pages/packages/create-project/template-lib-monorepo/packages/button/README.md

 <Demo src="./demos/demo2.tsx" />

-## Extract API info from Typescript code
+## Extract Type info from Typescript code

-You can extract API from Typescript interface and render it into page.
+You can extract Typescript type info and render it into page.
+This is very useful for API documentation.

+### Render Interface

 The following markdown